There are several things to think about when you invest in a new replacement furnace:

 - How big does the system need to be to heat your size of home?

-Comfortech Service Experts Heating & Air Conditioning is here to help explain what the furnace efficiency rating is and the effects is can have on your home and your budget.
+Comfortech Service Experts is here to help explain what the furnace efficiency rating is and the effects is can have on your home and your budget.

 The furnace efficiency rating helps establish how much energy you will need to heat your home and, essentially, how much it will cost you.
 Basically, the higher your furnace efficiency rating the less energy your furnace requires to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the number that reflects how much heat the furnace will produce compared to the amount of energy required to produce the heat.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the value that reflects how much heat the furnace will supply compared to the amount of energy needed to produce the heat.
 For example, if your heating equipment has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.